FrostyX/frostyx.github.io/_drafts/copr-user-ssh.md

 - Check anyone's public key in FAS - <https://accounts.fedoraproject.org/user/frostyx>

 If your project provides multiple chroots, ideally submit this build only for one of them.
-Then wait until the build is running and the following text appears in the `backend.log`.
+Then wait until the build starts running and the following text appears in the `backend.log`.

 ```
 Deployed user SSH key for frostyx